airbytehq/airbyte/docs/integrations/sources/e2e-test.md

 ### Exception after N

 This is a legacy mode used in Airbyte integration tests.
+It has been removed since `2.0.0`.
 It throws an `IllegalStateException` after certain number of messages.
 The number of messages to emit before exception is the only parameter for this mode.

 This mode is also excluded from the Cloud variant of this connector.